xiaowei-sh/Data-set-of-overseas-travels-in-late-Qing-Dynasty/README.md

     (6) Time.xlsx:Comparison between ancient time and modern time

-2.Figures 2 to 9 are the visualization results of the analysis (using e-chart)
+2.Figures 2 to 9 are the visualization results of the analysis (Visualization using echart)